Stream to 3D - Conversion

 After selecting the source video file, you will be prompted for the destination video file name:

-Conversion of the video file will then begin.
+Conversion of the video file will begin once you have selected the destination file name.
 You will be shown a progress bar detailing the time taken so far to convert the video, an estimate of the time remaining to complete, the percentage progress and the name of the file being converted.
 The Cancel button presented will allow you to cancel an in progress conversion.

-Note that for long videos, conversion may take many hours.
-The time taken will depend on the length of the video, its resolution, the encoding scheme chosen and the number of conversions being processed in parallel:
+Note that for high resolution, long duration videos or videos involving frame rate conversion, the process may take many hours.
+The time taken will also depend on the encoding scheme chosen, for example GPU accelerated encoding is much faster than software based, and the number of conversions being processed in parallel:

 Batch Conversion of 2D Videos to 3D and Settings [NA for Real-Time Product]

-To convert a set of videos, first create a text (".txt") with a list of the video files that you would like to convert (including their path names).
+To convert a set of videos, first create a text (".txt") with a list of the video files that you would like to convert, like a playlist (including their path names).
 An easy way to generate such a file from a directory structure containing candidate video files would be to open a CMD window (N.B. not a Terminal Window), change into the directory containing the video files, and enter a command similar to the one below:

-This will generate a text file called "listOfFilesToConvertTo3D.txt" containing a list of all of the ".mp4" video files in the current directory and its sub-directories.
-You can obviously change the file extension ".mp4" in the command to match other video formats should you need to.
+This will generate a text file called "listOfFilesToConvertTo3D.txt" containing a list of all of the ".mkv" video files in the current directory and its sub-directories.
+You can obviously change the file extension from ".mkv" in the command to match any other video formats that you need to process, e.g. ".mp4" in the example below:

 Once you have created this file, you can edit it to remove any files that you do not want converted.
 Note that the batch conversion process will try to ignore files that are already in 3D format.
-For example, it will ignore files that have "3D" in their file name or end in ".SBS.mp4", ".TB.mp4", ".HSBS.mp4" or ".HTB.mp4".
+Stream to 3D uses file name pattern matching to distinguish 2D from 3D videos.
+By default, it will bypass the 2D to 3D conversion function for files that have "3D" in their names or contain ".SBS.", ".TB.", ".HSBS.", ".HTB." or ".3DA." (these being the 3D output formats that Stream to 3D can generate).
+You can modify this pattern as described here.

 By default, when performing batch conversion, Stream to 3D will prompt for the destination folder in which to save converted videos.
 However, there is also the option to set Stream to 3D so that it stores converted videos in the same folders as the original videos.
-This is enabled by checking the "Store Converted Video in Folder of Original" check box.
+This is enabled by checking the "Store with Original" check box.

 Stream to 3D can also be configured to support running multiple conversion processes in parallel.
-The "Max Parallel Conversions" drop-down box will let you set the maximum allowed.
+The "Max in Parallel" drop-down box will let you set the maximum allowed.
 Note: use this setting with caution as it can bring your machine to a stand still if you do not have enough processing capacity to run the maximum number or conversion processes specified.

 Batch Conversion Example